House of Merode: History

-Through marriage of Philippe-François de Mérode with Louise-Brigitte de Rubempré, they acquired the domains and titles of 'Princes of Rubempré' and 'Prince of Everberg'.
+Through marriage of Philippe-François de Mérode with Louise-Brigitte de Rubempré in 1704, they acquired the domains and titles of 'Princes of Rubempré' and 'Prince of Everberg'.

 During the French Revolution, the Austrian Netherlands were invaded by French republican troops and were incorporated into the French Republic.
 The domains of the family were confiscated and noble privileges were abolished.
 The family fled to Germany for a while.
-It was only after the declaration of the Empire des Français by Napoleon in 1804 that the family could regain their domains and some of their titles.
+It was only after the declaration of the French Empire by Napoleon in 1804 that the family could regain their domains and some of their titles.
 A re-introduction of the noble privileges, however, would never be achieved.
 As a result, members of the Merode family became prominently engaged in politics and diplomacy.
 Charles-Guillaume-Ghislain de Merode-Westerloo had been active as a minister under Austrian rule since 1787 and would hold several other important political posts under successive regimes, such as mayor of Brussels in 1805, and senator of the French Empire in 1809.
 In 1815, he became Grand-Marshal of the court of King William I of the Netherlands, when the Belgian provinces were part of the United Kingdom of the Netherlands.

 His sons, Henri, Félix, Frédéric and Werner would play an important role in the Belgian revolution and in the political life of the Kingdom of Belgium.
 Frédéric de Merode became a new national hero when he was killed in the battle near Berchem during the Belgian revolution, while Félix de Merode became an important member of the Provisional Government of Belgium and the Belgian National Congress.
 After the first Belgian legislative elections, Henri de Merode became a senator, while his brothers Félix and Werner both became members of parliament.

 The descendants of Henri, Félix and Werner de Merode would form different branches, whose descendants would continue to play an important role in Belgian politics and diplomacy.